miwermi/DA-team-proj/Roles.md

   &#9651; - Triangles: Data Cleaners & Mockup of the Machine Learning Model

-  &#9675; - Circle:  Rubric Compliance
+  &#9675; - Circle:  Rubric Compliance & README

   X - X: Final Decision on Which Technologies We Use